-At first glance, this definition may not seem very relevant in the context of the non-formal youth sector.
-In fact, the idea of armies and conditions for fighting seems to contradict the goals of non-formal youth work.
+At first glance, this definition may not seem like it relates to the non-formal youth sector.
+In fact, the idea of "armies" and "conditions for fighting" seems to contradict the goals of inclusion work with young people.
 But look again...